google/WebFundamentals/src/content/en/updates/2019/08/native-file-system.md

 </figure>

-If a person wants to save changes to a file that they previously granted read access, the browser will show a modal permission prompt, requesting permission for the site to write changes to disk.
-The permission request can only be triggered by a user gesture, for example, clicking a “Save” button.
+If a person wants to save changes to a file that they previously granted read access to, the browser will show a modal permission prompt, requesting permission for the site to write changes to disk.
+The permission request can only be triggered by a user gesture, for example, by clicking a “Save” button.

 Alternatively, a web app that edits multiple files, like an IDE, can